xxx/cbfc/README.md

 The gem's `bin` directory has a few scripts in it that might be useful for those who just want to interpret or compile some files, without having to write code.

+The cell width and count is configurable on the code generator:
+`Cbfc::CodeGen.new(ast, cell_count: 50000, cell_width: 8)`
+Cell widths of 8, 16, 32, 64, and 128 bits are supported.
+Native ints are used by default.

 ## Development